Applying to MPH@UNC

 Submit your current resume or CV, and be sure to list any relevant professional and academic experience, including volunteer work.

 Submit unofficial transcripts from all postsecondary institutions attended, including graduate studies.
 (Official transcripts will be required upon admission.)

 You will need to upload unofficial copies of your transcripts from all institutions you have attended into your application.
 If you do not have unofficial transcripts, you will need to request copies be sent directly to you from the school(s).
-You can then upload them into the application and email them to your admissions counselor.
+You can then upload them to your application or email them to firstname.lastname@example.org.

 Note: Any official transcripts uploaded through the online application can be used to render an admissions decision but will be considered unofficial.

 For military applicants, military transcripts are required, including JST (Joint Service Transcript) or ACE.

 If your study abroad credits and grades are included on the home institution transcript, then an additional transcript is not required.
 If your study abroad credits and grades are listed as transfer credit, then an official transcript from the study abroad institution is required.